oli-lang/oli-js/README.md

 It provides a rich featured high and intermediate level [programmatic API](#programmatic-api) and [command-line interface](#command-line-interface)

-**Note**: oli.js is still an initial alpha implementation!
+**Note**: oli.js is still an initial beta implementation!
 A full compiler re-designing process is pending

 ## Features

 - Powerful parser based on parsing grammar expressions
-- Smart compiler with good type inference and more
+- Smart compiler with good type inference and checking
-- Detailed parse and compilation errors
+- Detailed parsing errors
 - Runs on node.js and the browser
 - High and intermediate level featured API
-- Easily usable from command-line and REPL
+- Featured command-line interface
 - Heavily tested with high coverage
 - No third party dependencies
 - Official language specification implementation